VicenteMoraes/K-Nearest-Neighbours/README.md

-# K-Nearest-Nodes
+# K-Nearest-Neighbours

-Python 3 Implementation of K-Nearest-Nodes (about as inefficient as you can get)
+Python 3 Implementation of K-Nearest-Neighbours